 Our trip started in Osaka, we then headed West towards the island of Kyushu including a number of places along the way, with Fukuoka as our final destination.

+1.)
 JR Pass – This is a very cost effective way of traveling long distance in Japan.
 The pass can only be used by foreign tourists and can be used on bullet trains.
+Click here you purchase through the official JR website.

-This is a full 10 day itinerary through Japan exploring some more regional areas starting in Osaka, heading west including a trip to Kyoto, and ending in Fukuoka with a number of stops along the way.
+This is a full 10 day itinerary through Japan starting in Osaka and travelling towards west Japan, including a trip to Kyoto.
+The trip will end in foodie heaven, the city of Fukuoka with a number of stops along the way.

 Day 1-2 Osaka